Tilda Swinton: 2020s: Current work

 In 2024 Swinton had a cameo in the Amazon Prime series The Boys, in which she voiced Ambrosius, the Deep's octopus lover.

+Also In 2024, Swinton starred opposite Julianne Moore in Pedro Almodóvar’s English-language drama ‘’The Room Next Door’’.
+The film premiered at the 81st Venice International Film Festival, where it won the Golden Lion, and received widespread acclaim for the performances of its two leads.
+For her role, Swinton earned a nomination for Best Actress – Motion Picture – Drama at the 82nd Golden Globe Awards.

 In May 2025, she collaborated with the champagne brand Dom Pérignon for a campaign named "Creation is an Eternal Journey."

-She played alongside Colin Farrell in Edward Berge's 2025 movie Ballad of a Small Player.
+She played alongside Colin Farrell in Edward Berger's 2025 movie Ballad of a Small Player.

 Swinton is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.
 In 2025, together with Olivier Saillard, she co-created a spectacle Embodying Passolini, in which she used costumes from Pier Paolo Pasolini films.